Skip to Content

 Food can be a big part of your Disney vacation.
 The most popular restaurants at Walt Disney World book up months in advance.
 Guests at WDW can book their dining reservations 180 days in advance (currently 60 days but subject to change).
 Again, this can be great for advance planners, and a bit challenging for last-minute guests.

 At Disneyland, you can book your dining reservations 60 days in advance, making it easier for last-minute travelers.
-You won’t need to plan a full six months in advance.
+You won’t need to plan a full six months.

 Of course, at both parks, this only applies to sit-down restaurants.
 You can always walk up to the quick service restaurants at any time to eat.
 Mobile ordering is also offered at both parks.
 Just keep in mind that each park has its own app, so you’ll need to download them separately.